 Who May Apply: The Institute for Public Relations invites all undergraduate and graduate students enrolled in an accredited college or university to participate in the second annual infograhpic design competition.
 Participants must be students in a communication, journalism or business program at an accredited university or college.
 Applicants must work as individuals.
 Only one prize will be given out per infographic design.

 The grand prize winner will have a choice between a paid internship with PRIME Research or a cash prize of $200.
 This prestigious internship with PRIME Research will be during the summer of 2018 at their offices in Ann Arbor, Michigan.
 The intern will be paid $15 an hour and be given housing for the duration of the internship.

 The second place winner will receive a cash prize of $200.

 The two winning infographic designs will be acknowledged by IPR and published on the IPR website and social media channels.

-Required Application Materials: Students must submit a completed application form and their original infographic design as a JPEG or PNG file to Erin Ford at email@example.com.
+Required Application Materials: Students must submit a completed application form and their original infographic design as a JPEG or PNG file to Sarah Jackson at email@example.com.